-Last week, we talked about ADA demand letters and what to do if you receive one (you can read about that here).
+Last week’s blog discussed Americans with Disabilities Act (ADA) demand letters and what to do if you receive one.
 As a follow up to that article, we wanted to touch on ways you can make your website more accessible.

 One thing most people are not aware of is that there is a difference between assistive and accessible technology.
 Assistive technology is developed specifically for people with diversabilities (diverse abilities).
-For example, screen readers give blind and low vision people the ability to access a website in the same way captioning allows deaf and hard-of-hearing individuals to view a video transcript (sometimes in real-time).
+For example, screen readers give blind and low vision people the ability to access a website in the same way captioning allows Deaf and hard-of-hearing people to view a video transcript (sometimes in real-time).

-These types of technology are critical for people with diversabilities.
+These types of technology are critical for people with disabilities.
 However, assistive technology can only do so much if it isn’t accessible.
-Accessible technology is developed with the needs of many people in mind but does not address any specific diversability.
+Accessible technology is developed with the needs of many people in mind but does not address any specific type of disability.
 It works in tandem with assistive technology to make your website easy to use for most people.

 Making Your Site Accessible